TeskaLabs/asab/doc/asab/alert.rst

 - PagerDuty - https://events.pagerduty.com

-Everything you need to do is to import the service, trigger the alert.
-Specify the target in the **configuration**.
+Everything you need to do is to import the service, trigger the alert and specify the target in the **configuration**.

 .. code:: python